-- 2. Develop high-fidelity electro-magnetic transient component models, validated with hardware, using commercial real-time simulation platforms (P-HIL and/or C-HIL). - Consider and evaluate the circularity and lifetime of proposed station design.
+- 2. Design, build, and test functional prototypes(s) relevant to the proposed auxiliary component(s).
+Show a detailed plan how testing will be performed. - Develop high-fidelity electro-magnetic transient component models, validated with hardware, using commercial real-time simulation platforms (P-HIL and/or C-HIL) to evaluate the proposed concept on a system level. - 4.
+Consider and evaluate the circularity and lifetime of proposed station design.
 Perform FMEA to identify potential failure points in the station, including its cooling system.
-Use relevant industry guidelines and standards as guidance.
+Use relevant industry guidelines and standards as guidance. - 5.
+Build on international best-practices and experience with DC magrogrids.